friendsoftheearth-data/friendsoftheearth-data.github.io/datasets.md

 Transport
 </h2>

-Spatial data on transport infrastructure, emissions, public transport access, and active travel opportunities.
+Spatial data on covering transport infrastructure, emissions, public transport access, and active travel [when complete!].

-**Bus Service Frequency 2010-2023 by LSOA**
+### Bus Service Frequency 2010-2023 by LSOA

 Coming soon, we hope!
 Meanwhile, check out our decline in bus service story which includes an interactive map: